 300. Principles of Management (W)(S) (3 sem. hrs.).
 The objective of this course is to provide a broad spectrum of management theory and introduce general concepts of strategic planning, decision making, organizing, managing human resources, communicating, motivating and leading, management control, and operations management.
-Prerequisite: ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, with a C- or better in each class; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HED 212.
-This course contains junior level discipline specific communication requirements for the major in Business Administration.
+Prerequisite: ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, with a C- or better in each class; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, 252, MTH 115, 210, WRI 101, COM 100, and MED 156.
 Students with BAE 407 credit will not receive additional credit for this course.
 (Fall, Spring)

-320. Organizational Behavior (R) (3 sem. hrs.).
+- 320. Organizational Behavior (R) (3 sem. hrs.).
 A human relations approach to personnel selection and development, human engineering and motivation, supervision and work efficiency, individual and group behavior in business organizations, evaluation and testing, organizational development and control.
 Prerequisite: Completion of MGT 300 with a C- or better.
 Students with BAE 407 credit will not receive additional credit for this course.
-(Spring)

-340. Human Resources Management (R)(W) (3 sem. hrs.).
+(Spring) - 340.
+Human Resources Management (R)(W) (3 sem. hrs.).
 The responsibilities, activities, and the laws which affect Human Resources function in current American business.
 Prerequisite: Junior standing.
 Declaration of any business concentration or the no concentration option, Completion of MGT 300 and 320 with a C- or better in each class.
 Students with BAE 408 credit will not receive credit for this course.
-(Fall)

-360. Operations Management (3 sem. hrs.).
+(Fall) - 360.
+Operations Management (3 sem. hrs.).
 An introduction to operations management principles and production systems.
 An emphasis on management decision-making in the design and control of systems responsible for the productive use of resources in the development of products or services.
 Prerequisite: Junior standing.
-ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, with a C- or better in each class; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 200, and MED 212.
+ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, with a C- or better in each class; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and HHP 230; or ACC 201, ECO 251, ECO 252, MTH 115, MTH 210, WRI 101, COM 100, and MED 156.
 Students with BAE 360 credit will not receive additional credit for this course.
-(Spring)

-420. Current Issues and Practices in Management (3 sem. hrs.).
+(Fall.
+Spring) - 420.
+Current Issues and Practices in Management (3 sem. hrs.).
 The objective of this course is to improve upon student performance in his or her first professional managerial experience.
-Topics may include but are not limited to: Strategic planning and project planning, Interpersonal skills, Teamwork and other working relationships, The importance of tenacity , Thinking outside the box / creative problem solving, Dealing with ambiguity, Dealing with ethical challenges, Making management decisions, Handling financial responsibility, Leadership skills and challenges.
+Topics may include but are not limited to: Strategic planning and project planning, Interpersonal skills, Teamwork and other working relationships, The importance of tenacity, Thinking outside the box / creative problem solving, Dealing with ambiguity, Dealing with ethical challenges, Making management decisions, Handling financial responsibility, Leadership skills and challenges.
 Prerequisites: Declaration of any business concentration or the no concentration option, Completion of MGT 300, 320, and 340 with a C- or better.
-(Spring)

-490. Strategic Management (Q)(W) (3 sem. hrs.).
+(Spring) - 490.
+Strategic Management (Q)(W) (3 sem. hrs.).
 Teaches students how to administer business organizations, including strategy formulation, implementation, and executive control with exposure to business cases.
 Prerequisites: Senior standing, Declaration of any business concentration or the no concentration option, BAE 318, ECO 352, FIN 301, MGT 300, MGT 360, MKT 302, with a C- or better in each class.
 This course meets all the requirements for the senior capstone experience for the major in Business Administration.
 Students with BAE 401 credit will not receive additional credit for this course.
 (Fall, Spring)